-The 2011 Incentive Plan provides for the grant to officers and key employees of the Company and its subsidiaries of non-qualified stock options and incentive stock options ("Options"), tandem and stand-alone SARs and other share-based or cash-based awards (collectively referred to herein as "Incentive Awards").
+The 2017 Incentive Plan provides for the grant to officers and key employees of the Company and its subsidiaries of non-qualified stock options and incentive stock options ("Options"), tandem and stand-alone stock appreciation rights ("SARs") and other share-based or cash-based awards (collectively referred to herein as "Incentive Awards").
 Incentive Awards may be settled in cash or in shares.
 Some Incentive Awards may be intended to qualify as "performance based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.
-While all key employees responsible for the management of the Company and its subsidiaries would be potentially eligible to receive Incentive Awards under the Plan (approximately 200 employees at the present time), the Company has generally limited Incentive Awards to between six and eight key employees of the Company.
+While all key employees responsible for the management of the Company and its subsidiaries would be potentially eligible to receive Incentive Awards under the Plan (approximately 260 employees at the present time), the Company expects initially to limit Incentive Awards to between four and eight key employees of the Company.
+As of the date hereof, no Incentive Awards have been granted under the Incentive Plan for 2017.
+Instead, in February 2017 the Company made what it expects to be the final grants of Incentive Awards under the 2011 Plan.
+The first grants under the 2017 Incentive Plan are currently anticipated to be made in 2018.